BaruchEric/RooCodeMicroManager/README.md

 ### 🎨 Designer
 Focused on UI/UX design and styling.
 Works with existing branding and creates beautiful user interfaces.

-### CodeShortRules
-A streamlined coding mode focused on direct implementation with emphasis on following user questions and tool requirements.

-### Prompt + Think
-A mode that emphasizes structured thinking and analysis before taking action.
-Uses a think tool to verify requirements, check policies, and plan approaches before implementation.

 ## Usage

 1. Copy `custom_modes.json` to your project's root directory